STAINED GLASS WINDOWS

 9. THE ASSUMPTION

-In addition to the original “Basilica windows” St. Louis Church commissioned the large “rose windows” (the circular windows above each transept) and the two sets of windows located at the back of the church.
-The set of windows at the choir area depict the Life of Saint Louis (Life of St. Louis 1 and Life of St Louis 2) and the set on the opposite side of the church depict the long and noble history of Saint Louis Church (Parish History 1 and Parish History 2).
-These windows, created by Artisan Glass Works of Baltimore, were designed in the same style as the Basilica windows in order to create an artistic harmony throughout the church.
+In addition to the original “Basilica set”, St. Louis commissioned two additional pair of Basilica-style windows located at the back of the church.
+The set of windows at the choir area depict the Life of Saint Louis - Life of St. Louis 1 and Life of St Louis 2 - and the set on the opposite side of the church depict the long and noble history of Saint Louis Catholic Church - Parish History 1 and Parish History 2.
+These windows, created by William Miles of Artisan Glass Works of Baltimore, were designed in the same style as the Basilica windows in order to create an artistic harmony throughout the church.
 The newly commissioned windows may be considered “living windows” since they depict, in the lower vertical side panels, the succession of Archbishops to the present thus carrying out the original intent of the Basilica windows.
-Additional vertical panels located in the choir windows will portray future Archbishops of Baltimore.
+Additional vertical panels located in the windows at the choir area will portray future Archbishops of Baltimore.

-To view the thirteen different windows click on the links above in the sub-menu or in the text on this page.
+To view the different windows click on the links in the submenu or in the text on this page.
 When viewing the individual window pages you may click (or hover with your mouse) on parts of the windows to view close ups and short notes.